 Shipping Speed vs Delivery Arrival Dates

-In a checkout usability study conducted by Baymard, they found that users have a difficult time comparing shipping options that display shipping speeds (“2-4 day delivery) rather than specific delivery dates (“Arrives April 24-26).
+In a checkout usability study conducted by Baymard, they found that users have a difficult time comparing shipping options that display shipping speeds (“2-4 day delivery”) rather than specific delivery dates (“Arrives April 24-26″).

 Too often, subjects in the study misinterpreted a shipping speed and miscalculated the arrival date.
 They wouldn’t think about variables like current weekday and time, order processing time, and non-delivery days like weekends and holidays.
 These unknown factors basically leave buyers guessing the delivery date.
-And that puts stress on the user, especially when multiple shipping options are presented on the checkout page and all having different shipping speeds.
+And that puts stress on the user, especially when multiple shipping options are presented on the checkout page that all having different shipping speeds.

-Knowing this, why do nearly 40% of eCommerce sites display shipping speeds at all?
+Knowing this, why do nearly 40% of ecommerce sites display shipping speeds at all?
 More than likely, it’s an oversight issue.
 They don’t know delivery dates are more useful than a list of shipping speeds.
 Or, because accurately determining delivery dates is complicated.

 How Does Order Fulfillment Impact Delivery Dates?

 Once an order has been placed, it needs to be fulfilled via employees at your store, warehouse or through a dropshipper.
 There are several factors during this process that impact delivery dates and times.
-A few include:

 Production Lead Times

 Lead times are used to define how many days are required to prepare an order for shipment.
 This can be less than a day, such as packing a t-shirt in a padded envelope.
-Or it can be weeks, such as the time needed to manufacture and build a custom piece of furniture.
+Or it can be a few weeks, such as the time needed to manufacture and build a custom piece of furniture.
 It’s also important to communicate this information to customers, like 1800-Bakery did on their website’s dedicated Mother’s Day gift page.
 Right away, the customer knows they must place an order by 2pm EST on May 7th to get orders shipped out in time.

 Fulfillment Cut-Off Times